hgoldfish/qtnetworkng/docs/intro.rst

 Cross platforms
 ---------------

-QtNetworkNg is tested in Linux, Android, Windows, OpenBSD.
+QtNetworkNg is tested in Linux, Android, Windows, MacOS, and OpenBSD.
 And support gcc, clang, mingw32.
 No dependence except Qt5 is required.
 Microsoft Visual C++ is not tested yet.

-QtCore, QtNetwork is required to build QtNetworkNg.
-I am working hard to remove QtNetwork dependence.
+QtCore is required to build QtNetworkNg.

 The coroutine is implemented using boost::context asm code, and support native posix `ucontext` and windows `fiber` API.
 Running tests is successful in ARM, ARM64, x86, amd64.

-In theory, QtNetworkNg can be ran in MacOS and iOS.
-But there is nothing I can do before I having a MacOS machine.
-And mips architecture would be supported.

 The Qt eventloop can be replaced with libev eventloop, and SSL/cipher functions are enabled if you use cmake.
 In that case, embeded libev and LibreSSL is used.